MasterSwordf1sh/Nextflow-16S-rRNA-analysis/README.md

 ## Contact

-If you have any questions or feedback, please open an issue on GitHub.
+If you have any questions or feedback, please open an issue on GitHub or email (mxolisinene@outlook.com)